nooblag/nerdwiki/Vim.md

 `dd` deletes current line.
 Accepts an argument, e.g. `3dd` will delete current and next 2 lines beneath it.

-Delete lines with a pattern -
+Delete lines with a pattern:

 `:g/whattodelete/d`

 ### Find and Replace

-In command mode -
+In command mode:

 `%s/old-text/new-text/g`

-NOTE - `%s` performs command on every line in file.
+__NOTE__ - `%s` performs command on every line in file.

 ### Highlight a word